UlyssesWu/CSharp-5.0-and-6.0-for-Unity/README.md

 # Known issues #

+* C# 5.0/6.0 is incompatible with Unity Cloud Build service for obvious reason.

 * Using Mono C# 6.0 compiler may cause Unity crashes while debugging in Visual Studio - http://forum.unity3d.com/threads/c-6-0.314297/page-2#post-2225696

 * There are cases when Mono compiler fails to compile fully legit C# 6.0 code: